 Click Read More for the Slow Cooker Asian Pork with Snow Peas recipe!

-I’m becoming obsessed all over again with the Instant Pot and this honey sesame chicken is as good as it gets.
+I’m becoming obsessed all over again with the Instant Pot and this Instant Pot Spicy Honey Sesame Chicken is as good as it gets.
 I’m still amazed how efficient this pressure cooker can be and how it can turn out great tasting dishes in a matter of minutes (not including the time it takes to get to pressure) with minimal prep…and clean-up is so easy.

 The prep time on the Honey Sesame Chicken was about ten minutes and the actual cooking time was only 3-5 minutes.
 All-in-all, from start to finish, this was on the table in 30 minutes.
 It was as good as any take-out chicken I’ve ever had…just click the Read More below for the printable recipe.